 At Mountain Way, we encourage you to get involved in our school!
 As a member of our school community, you are always welcome to schedule a time to visit our campus, meet our staff, volunteer in the classroom and discover what makes Mountain Way such a special place for children to learn.
-Our parent group, PIK (Parents Invested in Kids), would welcome your involvement.
+Our MWE Parent Booster Club, would welcome your involvement.
 Parent involvement is a significant factor in student success.

 Mountain Way staff are excited to implement Positive Behavior Intervention and Supports at Mountain Way.
 You will hear more about our school-wide expectations.
-Be on the look out for Tiger Tickets that your child will be receiving.
+Be on the lookout for Tiger Tickets that your child will be receiving.